TezBaydu/Milestone-Project-1-Band/README.md

 - Nav background color has to be associated to 2 classes: .navbar-expand-lg and .bg-nav....
     * WHY ?!

+- CSS device size adjustments
+    * seemed like there was quite a lot at first with the Home Page
+    * Can we review to see if is suitable?

 ### Bugs

 - Media play buttons